 You will develop strong analytical frameworks and practical skills for understanding the leading challenges in strategy and security.
 These approaches are explored in the context of the Strategic & Defence Studies Centre’s main research and teaching concentrations of Australian defence and security issues, Asia–Pacific security and global strategic issues.... [-]

 This programme aims at training high-quality specialists in European Union issues.
 This goal is achieved by developing their knowledge and skills of European Union political system, law, and separate public policy subjects.
 During the studies are developing their skills needed to feel fluent in EU policy matters.
 The study programme is oriented for educating EU public policy specialists with a solid background in the EU affairs, the ones who can apply their skills in the European and national institutions and contribute to the development of national, supranational and local institutional-administrative capacities.The study programme prepares political sciences specialists on European Union issues.
-The study programme is characterized by its structure and broad spectrum of public policy issues, which will reveal the ever-changing labour market needs.
+The study programme is characterized by its structure and a broad spectrum of public policy issues, which will reveal the ever-changing labor market needs.
 Students will be given an opportunity to choose a certain amount of subjects according to their pursuit, depending on a sector they are preparing to apply the acquired knowledge.
 Entry requirements Bachelor: graduates of university bachelor‘s studies in any study field can apply to this programme.
 Students lacking the basics of political studies should attend three additional courses (Basics of Political Science, Modern Political Theories, and Theories of Comparative Policy) and pass them during the first semester.
 English language proficiency - the level not lower than B2 (following the Common Framework of Reference for Language approved by the Council of Europe).
-Distant English language level test is organized for those, who do not possess IELTS or... [-]
+Distant English language level test is organized for those, who do not possess IELTS or TOEFL certificates.
+International... [-]

 We are excited to introduce you to this unique Master’s programme, which builds on the joint research and teaching excellence in the Department of Sociology and Social Policy, the Asia-Pacific Institute of Ageing Studies, the Centre for Public Policy Studies at Lingnan University, Hong Kong and its network of international partners. [+]